Former Trump National Security Adviser Was Paid To Advise Russian Firms

 Michael Flynn Admits Lobbying May Have Benefited Turkish Government

 This is not the first time Flynn has conducted business associated with foreign governments.
 He recently registered with the Justice Department acknowledging he worked as a foreign agent last year representing the Turkish government.
-Papers showed he was paid $530,000 for lobbying work on behalf of the Turkish government.
+Papers showed he was paid $530,000 for lobbying work on its behalf.